krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 # define optimizer
 optimizer = torch.optim.SGD(params=model.parameters(), lr=0.01)
 ```
 Finally, we need to the define the training loop.
-In Pytorch, this involves the following
+In PyTorch, this involves the following steps:

 1. **Forward pass** - You pass the input data to the model and get the output.
 This is done by simply calling the model object with the input as an argument, e.g. `model = model(input)`.
 Internally, this executes the `forward()` function
 2. **Calculate the loss** - You calculate the loss (or error) between the output and the target (or label) using a loss function, e.g., `loss = criterion(output, target)`.
 PyTorch provides various loss functions in the `torch.nn module`.